How to get business funding

 In need of more advice?
 We’re here to help.

 Here at BIP, our business advisors have up-to-date knowledge of recently introduced funding schemes, both nationally and specific to the South West.
 If you’re planning on applying for business funding, it can really help to have someone experienced on hand to support you.
-We know what funding providers are looking for in a successful application and can help guide you through the process.
+We know what funding providers are looking for in a successful application and we can help guide you through the process.

 We regularly run funded programmes offering guidance on a broad range of topics including business finance, planning, marketing and more.
 Please take a look at our Business Support page to see the current assistance available.
 If we can’t provide help as part of a funded package, we also work with clients at an affordable hourly rate.
 Please get in touch for more details.